Florida orders vote recount in Senate, governor races

 “We believe when every legal ballot is counted we’ll win this election,” Nelson said in a statement.

-Scott urged every sheriff in the state to watch for any violations during the recount process as outlined in Florida law, and take appropriate actions.
+Scott urged every sheriff in the state to watch for any violations during the recount process as outlined in Florida law, and to take appropriate actions.

 “We will not let unethical liberals steal this election!”
 Scott wrote on Twitter.

-In the gubernatorial contest, unofficial results showed Republican Ron DeSantis’ lead over Democrat Andrew Gillum had slimmed to about 33,700 votes, or 0.41 percent.
+In the gubernatorial contest, Republican Ron DeSantis’ lead over Democrat Andrew Gillum had slimmed to about 33,700 votes, or 0.41 percent.

+Gillum, who is trying become Florida’s first African-American governor, told reporters his team has organized a cadre of hundreds of volunteers and lawyers to move across the state and fight against voter suppression and for a fair count.

+“This process is not over until every single vote is counted,” Gillum said.
+“The outcome of this election will have consequences beyond who wins and who loses.
+How we handle this election in this process will have reverberations for democracy, for an entire generation of voters.”

 Accusations of fraud and lawsuits have emerged over the Florida contests in recent days, conjuring memories of the state’s 2000 presidential vote recount.
 In that election, the winner of the White House hung in the balance for weeks before the U.S. Supreme Court stopped the counting and Republican George W. Bush triumphed over Democrat Al Gore.